 God called me to be a missionary to Mexico when I was 10 years old at a youth camp in northern California and I have never doubted His call.
 Years later, when I was finally prepared to go to Mexico, I investigated where the majority of missionaries were working.
 Chiapas, in southern Mexico, had very few independent Baptist missionaries who had gone to work there as compared to northern and central Mexico.
 God placed a very definite burden in my heart for this needy area.

 In 1983 we founded the "Chiapas Baptist Bible Institute" through which we have trained Mexican pastors who are preaching in areas all over Mexico, along with others who labor in general Christian service.
-At the present, I am training pastors through a plan of personal discipleship, Bible study and on-the-job experience.
-In this way, 31 men have been, or are being trained for the ministry.
+For many years, I am trained pastors through a plan of personal discipleship, Bible study and on-the-job experience.
+In this way, 31 men were, or are being trained for the ministry.
 In 2018 we opened up a full time Bible Institute and are offering training to the entire south eastern region of Mexico.
 Presently there are a total of 21 students in training for the ministry.

 Debbie, was primarily involved with home schooling our four children for many years, but now that they are grown and gone she trains Sunday School teachers, teaches a Sunday School class herself, goes soul winning, leads ladies groups, plays church music and teaches music to church children and young people and has developed a large orquestra along with many other important activities.

 All of our children grew up in Mexico and are fluent in both Spanish and English.
 They were very active in the ministry as young people, serving in soul winning, teaching, children's ministries and music and other areas.
-Christina, 38, graduated from Pensacola Christian College with a degree in Music and a Masters in Administration in Education and served at Lancaster Baptist Church for many years.
-Jonathan, 36 graduated from PCC, served as an officer in the Marines, has seen combat in Iraq and Afghanistan and now works at Northrup Grummun in Pensacola.
+Christina, 40, graduated from Pensacola Christian College with a degree in Music and a Masters in Administration in Education and served at Lancaster Baptist Church for many years.
+Jonathan, 38 graduated from PCC, served as an officer in the Marines, has seen combat in Iraq and Afghanistan and now works in Los Alamos, NM.
 He is married with four children.
-James, 34, graduated from PCC and did his internship with us to prepare to be a missionary to India.
+James, 36, graduated from PCC and did his internship with us to prepare to be a missionary to India.
 He and his wife Erika have one child and are currently in the USA continuing the steps to fulfill his calling.
-Benjamin, 32 and his wife Tracy work at West Coast Baptist College.
+Benjamin, 34, his wife Tracy work at West Coast Baptist College.
 They have one child, our only granddaughter as yet.